By Kevin Lam

 Various areas across Canada, including in Toronto, Vancouver and the Region of Peel, are employing urban planners to examine the impact of different developments on the health of a community.
 This means new developments are being built to encourage more active transportation and existing ones are being altered to the same end.

 The Canadian Association of Physicians for the Environment has started a campaign advocating governments to adopt a national active transport strategy.
 Such a strategy was one of the main recommendations in a reported released by the CPHA-Lancet Countdown Briefing for Canadian policy-makers.

 The future of chronic disease and obesity prevention involves working together to generate collaborative solutions.
 We need to fight together for better places in which to live, play and work.

-Kevin Lam is a second-year medical student at McMaster University.
+Kevin Lam is a medical student at McMaster University.
 He has an interest in public health and its intersection with emergency medicine, with a special focus on improving health through urban design.
 He studied epidemiology and biostatistics in his undergraduate studies at Western University.
-They are both contributors to EvidenceNetwork.ca, which is based at the University of Ottawa.
+Jean Wang is a medical student at the University of Ottawa.
 She completed her Bachelor of Health Sciences at McMaster University and has been involved in chronic disease management and prevention research.